Lectures, Workshops, and Curated Dining

-As a culinary historian, artist, and curator, I offer a range of immersive, richly illustrated lectures, workshops, and curated dining experiences that explore the fascinating intersections of food, art, history, and material culture.
-My programs are carefully researched, visually engaging, and tailored for museums, historical societies, culinary organizations, academic audiences, and private groups.
+As a culinary historian, artist, and curator, I offer a range of immersive experiences that explore the fascinating intersections of food, art, history, and material culture.
+My programs are carefully researched, visually engaging, informative, and fun.
+They can be tailored for museums, historical societies, academic audiences, residential communities, and private groups.

-Throughout history, the act of eating has been steeped in ritual, symbolism, and spiritual meaning.
-This lecture explores how food rituals have shaped artistic creativity, esoteric practices, and cultural identity — from ancient religious feasts and Marsilio Ficino’s Renaissance philosophies to the magical banquets of Aleister Crowley, the surrealist dinners of Salvador Dalí, and the table rituals of Picasso and Georgia O’Keeffe.
-A captivating journey into the mystical, creative, and symbolic power of dining.
+Throughout history, sharing food has been steeped in ritual, symbolism, and spiritual meaning.
+This lectures explores how food rituals have shaped artistic creativity, esoteric practices, and cultural identity — from ancient religious feasts to the magickal banquets of Victorian mage, Aleister Crowley.
+Enjoy a captivating journey through the Surrealist dinners of Salvador Dalí, the austerity of Pablo Picasso, and the coffee and milkshakes of David Lynch which leads you through the mystical, creative, and symbolic power of dining.

-Set against the vibrant backdrop of Belle Époque Paris, this presentation explores how café culture, gastronomy, and the Impressionist art movement were deeply intertwined.
-Through the paintings of Caillebotte, Renoir, and their circle, we trace how the dining table became both subject and inspiration, reflecting changing social norms, artistic innovations, and the sensory theater of food in art.
+Originally developed for The Getty Museum in Los Angeles, and set against the vibrant backdrop of Paris after the Franco-Prussian War, this presentation explores how café culture, gastronomy, and the Impressionist art movement converged.
+Through the paintings of Caillebotte, Monet, and Manet, and the writings of Zola and de Goncourt, along with all their mutual friends, I trace how the dining table and bustling café became both subject and inspiration.
+We delve into the culture of absinthe, artistic innovations, and the sensory theater of food in art.

-Silver: British Silversmithing Techniques and How It Shaped our Modern Dinner Table
+How British Silversmithing Forged the Modern Dinner Table

-Based on my book Feast for the Eyes: Food Art from Apple to Zucchini, this lecture surveys the rich history of food in art — from Renaissance still lifes to modern edible installations.
-Audiences discover how artists have used food as subject, symbol, and sensory medium, revealing cultural attitudes toward beauty, power, desire, and consumption.
+Based on my book, A Feast for the Eyes: Food Art from Apple to Zucchini, this presentation surveys the vast history of actual food as an art form.
+Audiences discover how artists across centuries have used food as a medium, muse, and metaphor.
+From Renaissance banquet to contemporary installations, the lecture chomps into how edible art reveals cultural attitudes toward beauty, power, desire, and consumption.

-Based on my book Oysters: A Global History, this talk traces the remarkable culinary and cultural story of the oyster across time and continents.
-From ancient Roman feasts to New York’s oyster saloons, we explore how this singular shellfish has influenced trade, class, gastronomy, and even architecture.
+Based on my book by the same name, this Oyster talk traces the remarkable culinary and cultural story of the oyster across time and continents.
+From ancient Roman feasts to New York’s famed red-light district—and its oyster saloons—we explore how this singular shellfish has influenced politics, art, warfare, and even sex.

 Beyond lectures, I create immersive, historically inspired dining experiences where guests taste history.
 Past curated events include: